comp195/codex/Instructions.md

 # Instructions on How to Run the files

 **NOTE: npm and node should be installed on the machine**

 - Start by installing the node_modules that will be needed to run the client and server.
 - **Inside client_files directory**
   - Run `npm install`
 - **Inside server_files directory**
   - Run `npm install`
   - Then run `node server.js`
+  - Then open a new window and get to client_cide directory
 - **Inside client_files directory**
   - Run `npm start`
+  - Both server side port 500 and npm start on client side should work at the same time

 Running `npm start` should open up your browser automatically.
 If browser does not open, then navigate to _http://localhost:3000_
 Here you can input any code in the upper textbox.
 Clicking "run", should print a message in the lower textbox saying that the code has been received.